brunorijsman/openssl-qkd/README.md

 When I first read about this it blew my mind.
 Think about it: two random strangers can meet for the first time.
 They talk a little bit, and at the end of the conversation they both agree on some secret number.
 I am standing right next to them, and I can hear everything they are saying, but I cannot figure out what the secret number is.
 And these are random strangers who have never met before and how don't know anything about each other (so they can't say "the secret number is my birth year" for example).
 How is that even possible?

 One widely used algorithm for dynamically agreeing on a shared secret is called the [Diffie-Hellman (DH) algorithm](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
-The mathematical details of how it works are surprisingly simple, but still beyond the scope of this blog.
+The mathematical details of how it works are surprisingly simple (see below for details).

 There are actually a number of variations on the Diffie-Hellman algorithm: